 The Tasting Room

-Pending COVID-19, we would love for you to join us for a tasting or to fill up your growlers with an award-winning craft beer.
+We would love for you to join us for a tasting or to fill up a growler with an award-winning craft beer.
 Every visit to our brewery is a captivating experience and are we confident you will find an Old Flame craft beer that is truly worth remembering.

 Take A TOUR